Controlled KK-theory, and a Milnor exact sequence: Alternative cycles for controlled -theory

 \begin{lemma} Fix notation as in Definition \ref{kku op}.
-Then $KK^{\pi,p}_\epsilon(X,B)$ is an abelian group, and does not depend on the choice of Cuntz isometries $s_1$ and $s_2$. \end{lemma}
+Then $KK^{\pi,u}_\epsilon(X,B)$ is an abelian group, and does not depend on the choice of Cuntz isometries $s_1$ and $s_2$. \end{lemma}

-\begin{proof} The fact that $KK^{\pi,p}_\epsilon(X,B)$ is an abelian semigroup with operation not depending on the choice of $s_1,s_2$ proceeds in exactly the same way as Lemma \ref{group lem}.
+\begin{proof} The fact that $KK^{\pi,u}_\epsilon(X,B)$ is an abelian semigroup with operation not depending on the choice of $s_1,s_2$ proceeds in exactly the same way as Lemma \ref{group lem}.
 The fact that it is a monoid with identity element $[e]$ follows directly from Lemma \ref{id lem 3} just as in Corollary \ref{kkeps mon}.
 The proof that inverses exist carries over essentially verbatim from the proof of Proposition \ref{kkeps gp} (with slight simplifications, as estimates of the form ``$\|a(p^2-p)\|<\epsilon$'' no longer need to be checked). \end{proof}

-Consider now the collection of all pairs $(X,\epsilon)$, where $X$ is a finite subset of $A_1$ and $\epsilon>0$, made into a directed set as in Definition \ref{seps}.
+Let now $A$ be a unital $C^*$-algebra, and let $\pi:A\to \LL(E)$ be a representation of $A$.
+We write $\pi_1$ for the corestriction of the representation to a representation on $\pi(1_A)\cdot E$.
+Note that if $\pi$ is graded, balanced, and infinite multiplicity (see Definition \ref{apt}), then $\pi_1$ is too.
+Consider the collection of all pairs $(X,\epsilon)$, where $X$ is a finite subset of the unit ball $A_1$ of $A$ and $\epsilon>0$, made into a directed set as in Definition \ref{seps}.
 Our goal in the rest of this section is to show that there are isomorphisms

 and

 where $\overline{\{0\}}$ is the closure of $KK(A,B)$.
 The proof proceeds via the construction of certain intertwining maps.

 \begin{definition} Fix notation as in Definition \ref{kku op}.
 Provisionally define